trezanik/isochrone/docs/using_the_application.md

 When the click is released, if another Pin is not hovered then the action is effectively aborted.
 If another Pin is hovered, then checks are performed to ensure validity:
 - Server pins can only link to one or more Client pins
-- Generic Connector pins can only link to one or more other Generic Connectors
+- Generic Connector pins can only link to a single other Generic Connector

 An attempt to connect to an incompatible Pin will generate an error.

 > Note:
 > Server Pins can drag out to Client Pins and vice versa.

 ### <a id="Removing-Nodes-Links-Pins"></a>Removing Nodes/Links/Pins